Advanced Introduction to Finality: Ratings

 In its original broadcast, the episode was viewed by 3.08 million American viewers, and received an 18-49 rating/share of 1.3/5.
 It displays a significant rise in viewers and ratings from the previous episode "Heroic Origins."
 The finale also tied in 18-49 ratings with the third season finale "Introduction to Finality," but beat it in viewers.
 The show placed third in its timeslot and ninth for the night.

 Critical reception

 The episode received mixed reviews from critics.
 Eric Goldman of IGN rated the episode "good" at 7.6, saying, "as far as being a fun, nostalgia-packed episode, that may be the very last one, it mostly worked."
+Emily VanDerWerff of The A.V.
+Club was far more negative, rating the episode a D, described the episode as "repetitive and that Community was, "no longer a show that's capable of much beyond repeating elements it thinks the audience will like over and over again."
+She named the episode the worst of the season.

 Gabrielle Moss of TV Fanatic was positive, saying, "this episode was an excellent tribute to the slow-burn character development of Jeff Winger."

-Alan Sepinwall of HitFix was less favourable, stating, "The actual non-dream graduation ceremony was sweet, but nearly everything leading up to it was a mess."
-Emily VanDerWerff of The A.V.
-Club was negative and rated the episode a D, saying it was, "no longer a show that's capable of much beyond repeating elements it thinks the audience will like over and over again."

-In a retrospective ranking of all 110 episodes of the series, Cory Barker of TV.com ranked this episode last, describing it (along with season 4's "Conventions of Space and Time") as "everything you loved about Community, only broken apart into a million pieces, and reconstructed without a soul".
+Alan Sepinwall of HitFix was less favorable, he called the plot of the episode a mess, but noted that the ending was sweet.